jaakkytt/find-duplicates/README.md

-Open a powershell window and start a new session with unrestricted execution policy
+Open a powershell window as an administrator and start a new session with unrestricted execution policy
 ```powershell
 powershell -ExecutionPolicy Unrestricted
 ```